chris-0111/Azure-X/README.md

 EasyExploits ddl- https://easyexploits.com/downloadexploit?id=6 ( I am considering making my own soon )

 I am not responsible for any misuse of this software.
 Use at your own risk.
+I suggesting using a ALT account.

 Thank you for choosing Azure X!
 Have a fun time!